In the code example below, we assume that we need to represent the following business needs:

 class Customer(Model):

-email: optional[str] # This field is optional, its value may be None
+# This string field is optional, its default value is None

-Your model can post-process the data it receives after Zato already de-serialized a request or input to a dataclass - this can be used for validation of data received or for additional postprocessing, e.g. you can have an email field declared as a string and your model can further confirm that only is it a string but it matches the expected email format or domain
+Your model can post-process the data it receives after Zato already de-serialized a request or input to a dataclass - this can be used for validation of data received or for additional post-processing, e.g. you can have an email field declared as a string and your model can further confirm that not only is it a string but it matches the expected email format or domain as well

 The post-processing is done in a method called after_created